Elation and Anger: Catharsis in the streets as election ends

 “All I could say is ‘thank God,’” she said, choking up.
 “It has nothing to do with Democrat or Republican.
 It has to do with decency.
 This country has got integrity and hopefully we can get decency.
 I think Joe Biden can do it and bring back kindness.”

-Biden’s campaign manager Jen O’Malley Dillon learned the news when her mother called as she wrapped up a run and was getting onto an elevator.
+Biden’s campaign manager, Jen O’Malley Dillon, learned the news when her mother called as she wrapped up a run.

 In Atlanta, Kristin Felder, 36, found out while she was delivering a Panera food order for DoorDash.